 We found the perfect opportunity with a new client with whom we recently engaged.
-Eric Anderson recently had taken over ownership of ECRestore.com, a 30-year-old family business which focuses on restoring damage caused by water, fire, smoke and more.
+Eric Anderson recently had taken over ownership of ECRestore.com, a 30-year-old family business that restores damage caused by water, fire, smoke, and more.
 Eric’s site took 9 seconds to load, and he agreed with us: it needed to be faster.
 He wanted to invest in world-class speed, and we were there to help.

 We are happy to share our results.
 The newly relaunched EC Restore website is fast.
 Really fast.
 Pages on the new site load as fast as 0.8 seconds, according to the GTMetrix speed measurement site benchmarks.

 To achieve the perfect score above we went took extraordinary measures, including downloading the latest versions every day and locally serving Google Analytics (GA).
 In the real world, most sites include GA from their links per their instructions, which results in a slight points deduction.
 But the slightly lower score penalties you get from using them is really not worth the effort 99% of the time.
 Anything scoring above a 95 with less than 1MB is a good starting baseline goal.

 More importantly, we wanted to unequivocally quantify how much of an impact a fast site can make.
 In other words … what about the money?
 Our hypothesis was that faster sites lead to more users and more conversions—and that speeding up your site is one of the best SEO investments you can make.

 So how did we do it?
 With a combination of optimization techniques and proper server configuration:

 - Your images are slow: How to optimize your images to load quickly

 - Your CSS and JS is slow: How to prune the script bloat down

 - Your Server shouldn’t serve static assets: Use a CDN to speed up your site